Back to top

 Health care functions

-• curative care, which means the healthcare services during which the principal intent is to relieve symptoms or to reduce the severity of an illness or injury, or to protect against its exacerbation or complication that could threaten life or normal function;
+• 'inpatient curative and rehabilitative care': 'inpatient care' means the treatment and/or care provided in a health care facility to patients formally admitted and requiring an overnight stay; 'curative care' means the health care services during which the principal intent is to relieve symptoms or to reduce the severity of an illness or injury, or to protect against its exacerbation or complication that could threaten life or normal function; 'rehabilitative care' means the services to stabilise, improve or restore impaired body functions and structures, compensate for the absence or loss of body functions and structures, improve activities and participation and prevent impairments, medical complications and risks;

-• rehabilitative care, which means the services to stabilise, improve or restore impaired body functions and structures, compensate for the absence or loss of body functions and structures, improve activities and participation and prevent impairments, medical complications and risks;
+• 'home-based curative and rehabilitative care': 'home-based care' means the medical, ancillary and nursing services that are consumed by patients at their home and involve the providers' physical presence; 'curative care' means the healthcare services during which the principal intent is to relieve symptoms or to reduce the severity of an illness or injury, or to protect against its exacerbation or complication that could threaten life or normal function; 'rehabilitative care' means the services to stabilise, improve or restore impaired body functions and structures, compensate for the absence or loss of body functions and structures, improve activities and participation and prevent impairments, medical complications and risks;

-• day care, which means the planned medical and paramedical services delivered in a healthcare facility to patients who have been formally admitted for diagnosis, treatment or other types of healthcare and are discharged on the same day;
+• 'day long-term care (health)': 'day care' means the planned medical and paramedical services delivered in a health care facility to patients who have been formally admitted for diagnosis, treatment or other types of health care and are discharged on the same day; 'long-term care (health)' means a range of medical or nursing care and personal care services providing help with activities of daily living that are consumed with the primary goal of alleviating pain and suffering and reducing or managing the deterioration in health status in patients with a degree of long-term dependency;

-Finally, current expenditure on healthcare means the final consumption expenditure of resident units on healthcare goods and services, including the healthcare goods and services provided directly to individual persons as well as collective healthcare services.
+Finally, 'current expenditure on health care' means the final consumption expenditure of resident units on health care goods and services, including the health care goods and services provided directly to individual persons as well as collective health care services.

 Health care financing schemes